Direct probing of the simulation complexity of open quantum many-body dynamics: Results

 The above discussion focuses on methods that operate within a fixed Hilbert space.
-Now, we comment on how the complexity scales when we allow for systematic expansion via additional ancilla qubits.
+Before we move to the numerical simulation, we would like to comment on how the complexity scales when we allow for systematic expansion via additional ancilla qubits.
 Due to locality and finite correlation length, each of the $N$ sites in $S$ is influenced primarily by bath modes within a spatial radius $\xi$.
 Therefore, for each site per each timestep, we only need to keep track of the part of the environment memory within distance $\xi$.
 Putting all together, the total complexity (i.e., ancilla $\times$ circuit depth) is $N m \xi N_{\text{steps}} = \mathcal{O} (N \xi (\lambda T)^{ 1+ o(1)}/\varepsilon^{o(1)})$, which is polynomial in correlation length and simulation time, where $N_{\text{steps}}$ is the number of Trotter steps.
-This validates the claim that under reasonable physical assumptions, the cost of simulating an open quantum system with a finite correlation length is efficiently bounded.
-We refer to Appendix \ref{app:spacetime} for details.
+This may support the conjecture that under reasonable physical assumptions, the cost of simulating an open quantum system with a finite correlation length is efficiently bounded.
+We refer to Supplementary Section \ref{app:spacetime} for details.
 On the other hand, in the asymptotic long-time limit, $S$ approaches a unique steady state $\rho_\infty$.
 Where the rate of convergence is controlled by the spectral gap $\Delta$ of the Liouvillian $\mathcal{L}$, and the mixing time satisfies: $t_{\mathrm{mixing}} \sim \Delta^{-1}.$ After $t_{\mathrm{mixing}}$, the quantum simulation no longer requires evolving time-dependent correlations.
 The required ancilla size saturates to $C_{\mathrm{mixing}}$, and the number of steps becomes independent of the initial state.
 Thus, the quantum complexity is saturated up to a certain timescale.